COMING SOON!

 2. Event-driven CD

-Snap CD operates as a true "GitOps" operator, continuously monitoring for changes and automatically triggering deployments.
-Point a module to a Git reference or even a Semantic Version Range, and deployments will be triggered whenever new commits become available.
+Snap CD operates like a "GitOps" operator, continuously monitoring for changes and automatically triggering deployments.
+Point a module to a Git reference and deployments will be triggered whenever new commits (or tagged versions if you prefer) become available.

 The event-driven architecture means that when one module's outputs change, any dependent modules are automatically queued for redeployment.
 This creates a cascading update system that keeps your entire infrastructure in sync without manual intervention.